Sylvan, Illinois

 Sylvan is a former settlement in Panther Creek Township, Cass County, Illinois, United States.
 Sylvan was southwest of Newmansville.

 The town was populated during the mid-19th century by mostly Irish immigrants.
 Currently, there is one cemetery there.
 Sylvan is located near Jim Edgar Park.

-A photo of this ghost town was briefly shown in the movie Silent Hill.
+A photo of this ghost town was briefly shown in the horror movie Silent Hill.
 In the film, the town was misspelled as "Sylvane".